 In 2005, we harvested our first potentially blight-resistant chestnuts.
 We are now in a phase of rigorous testing and trial, in both forest and orchard settings.
-It is our confident expectation that we will one day restore the chestnut to our eastern forests.
-The return of the American chestnut to its former niche in the Appalachian hardwood forest ecosystem is a major restoration project that requires a multi-faceted effort involving members and volunteers, research, sustained funding, and most importantly, a sense of the past and a hope for the future.
+It is our confident expectation that we will one day restore the chestnut to its native range.
+The return of the American chestnut to its former niche in the Appalachian hardwood forest ecosystem is a major restoration project that requires a multi-faceted effort involving members and volunteers, scientific research, sustained funding, and most importantly, a sense of the past and a hope for the future.

 The history of The American Chestnut Foundation (TACF) chronicles the ongoing pursuit of a fundamental goal: to develop a blight-resistant American chestnut tree via scientific research and breeding, and to restore the tree to its native forests along the eastern United States.